 Eating and Drinking

-As you can probably expect from Rome, the food and drink is pretty much fantastic everywhere you go!
+As you can probably expect from Rome, the food and drink are pretty much fantastic everywhere you go!
 You will find some of the best pizza, pasta and coffee in the city and something you must definitely try is Risotto Balls!
 I couldn’t get enough of them when I was visiting.

-Tips/service charge are often added to your bill and may be mentioned on the menu.
+Tips/service charge is often added to your bill and may be mentioned on the menu.
 However feel free to tip a bit extra if you felt you had an amazing experience and the staff deserve more.

 La Pergola – A stunning three-star Michelin restaurant with an incredible menu offering a 7 or 10 course option, or an à la carte menu.
 As well as the food the restaurant has a beautiful design and if you get a window seat you’ll get fantastic views over the city.